 I shudder to think of the Romans using lead acetate as a food sweetener.
 Our use of lead as a gasoline additive, which put lead into the air, was probably not very health either.
 I saw a blog post where a construction worker was asking about how much lead there is in one square foot of painted wall surface.
 I thought it would be worthwhile to work this number out.
 Continue reading

-Introduction I was received an email this weekend from a dad struggling to help his son with a project involving aerodynamic drag and and BB gun.
+Introduction I received an email this weekend from a dad struggling to help his son with a project involving aerodynamic drag and BB gun.
 I did some quick calculations which I document here.
-I will try to look … Continue reading
+I will try to look at pellets … Continue reading

 I love proofs without words.
 Usually, I see them in discussions of mathematical concepts like the Pythagorean theorem (examples).
 While reading about home construction at the Journal of Light Construction, I saw a nice graphical look at the difference between the gross margin on a product and the markup on a product.
 Continue reading